Contract grading: Overview

-In traditional grading, educators determine assignments, exams, and projects before the course begins.
-Students are expected to follow the syllabus and complete the tasks presented.
-The grade the student receives is a reflection of how well they completed the pre-determined syllabus.
-In this system, students are expected to follow a path that reflects the syllabus.

-However, the contract grading system allows each student to devise his or her own path for the class by allowing students to pick and choose which assignments or projects they intend to complete.
+Contract grading allows students to devise their own path for a class by allowing them to pick and choose which assignments or projects they intend to complete.
 Grades are assigned on the basis of the agreement between the student and the professor.
 With contract grading, students have a say in their curriculum, as well as in how their grade is ultimately assessed.
 For some students, this grading system requires a more active role.

 Although the student decides what is to be accomplished throughout the course, as with a contract, both the student and professor must come to an agreement.
-After students turn in their initial contract or proposal, the teacher may make revisions or require some changes be made before a final agreement is made.
-A contract grade must also be signed by both parties, confirming the agreement for a particular grade.
+Grading contracts range from students turning in their initial contract or proposal, where the teacher then may make revisions or require that changes be made before a final agreement is made to the teacher introducing a contract to their student(s) with predetermined expectations for a guaranteed grade.
+A grade contract is often signed by both parties, confirming the agreement for a particular grade.
 However, the contract grading system is not as binding as a business contract.
-The student may resubmit the contract mid-semester provided the professor approves the changes.
+Some agreements allow for the student to resubmit the contract mid-semester provided the professor approves the changes.

+Throughout the school terms students may get overwhelmed with other classes they might be taking, so taking a shortcut on their contract grading class by working through the assignments quickly does not get any understanding from the work they had just done.
+Having checkpoints between the school terms could help the students stay on track while helping them utilize their school campus resources.
+This could also tie in to meeting with the professor a certain amount of times throughout the durations of the contracts in order to show that the student has committed to the work and asking for help on their assignments.

+Although many students responded positively to contract grading, some expressed resistance to the system.
+Students from a variety of backgrounds, including neurodivergent, honors, and BIPOC students, reported feeling uncomfortable without traditional grading.
+While they understood the concept of contract grading, many felt anxious cause grades had long been served as a way to measure their success and validate their identity as "good students".
+As a result, some students struggled to adjust to a system that emphasized learning and labor over conventional grade-based evaluation.